MrDr4G0N3002/Onshape-Things/README.md

 # Splash-One-Onshape-Things-
-All of my Onshape work for Splash One is in this repository.
+All of my Onshape work for SplashOne is in this repository.